PhoenixMachina/Tlaloc/README.md

 using TlalocTemplate
 ```

-You need to create a tlaloc object and set the path to your config file :
+You need to create a Tlaloc object and set the path to your config file :
 ```
 tlaloc = Tlaloc("path/to/conf.ini")
 ```